thegooddocsproject/templates/general/general-doctype-guide.md

 ### Document version
 To enable consistency and traceability between cross-referenced documentation and software, all documentation should be versioned.

-A versioning convention should be adopted, such as the widely adopted [semantic versioning](https://semver.org/) MAJOR.MINOR.PATCH format}.
+A versioning convention should be adopted, preferably the widely adopted [semantic versioning](https://semver.org/) MAJOR.MINOR.PATCH format.

 ### Last updated

 The ```last updated``` field refers to the documentation's publication date.
-Follow the date naming convention from your project's style guide, such as [Google style guide's date guidance](https://developers.google.com/style/dates-times) which recommends long form description of date: ```Month DD, YYYY``` or ```Month, YYYY```.
+An unambiguous date naming convention should be followed, which should be defined in your project's style guide.
+For instance, [Google style guide's date guidance](https://developers.google.com/style/dates-times) which recommends long form description of date: ```Month DD, YYYY``` or ```Month, YYYY```.

 If adopting the short hand formatting, select the universal date format: ```YYYY-MM-DD``` or ```YYYY-MM```.

+Avoid using ```MM/DD/YYYY``` or ```DD/MM/YYYY``` formats as these conventions differ around the world and will confuse readers.

 ### Indicative reading time